uranium mining for nuclear power Olympic Dam

 Uranium Mining for Nuclear Power from the Oceans

-While terrestrial uranium resources are seen to be limited, there are approximately 4.5 billion tonnes of uranium in seawater and although uranium only exists at concentrations of around 3.3 ppb, selective extraction has been achieved.
-The amount is about 1,000 times more than terrestrial reserves.
+Some say the resources of terrestrial uranium are limited.
+However, there are approximately 4.5 billion tonnes of uranium in seawater.
+Uranium only exists at concentrations of around 3.3 ppb but researchers have achieved selective extraction.
+Quantities in sea is about 1,000 times more than terrestrial reserves.
 Two problems.

 • Cost – even though several thorough cost estimates of the extraction process have been undertaken it is not cheap.